Home Compare LII vs MAS

 Lennox International vs Masco: Which Stock Looks Stronger in 2026?

-Masco holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Masco holds the cleaner structural position, with the lead spread across stability and growth.
 Lennox International does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.